Dhundari language

-With some 1.5 million speakers, it is not the largest speaking dialect in Rajasthan, though fairly used in the regions mentioned above.
+With some 1.5 million speakers, it is not the largest speaking language variety in Rajasthan, though fairly used in the regions mentioned above.
 Dhundhari is spoken widely in and around Jaipur.

-According to G.A.Grierson, Jaipuri is the form of speech of Central Eastern dialect of Rajasthani, which means literally the language of Rajasthan.
 MacAlister completed the grammatical analysis on 24 February 1884.
-Books on Jain philosophy, such as Moksha Marga Prakashak, have been written in Dhundari by Acharyakalpa Pt.
+Books on Jain philosophy, such as Moksha Marga Prakashak, have been written in Dhundari by Acharya Kalpa Pt.
 Todarmalji.
 The Serampore missionaries translated the New Testament into Jaipuri proper in 1815.

 Etymology

 It is called Dhundhari as it was mainly spoken in the Dhundhar region.
 The state was divided into-Marwar, Mewar, Dhundhar, Hadoti, and Vagad.
 These divisions were based on culture and language.
 Now there is no such division and the districts which fall in that region are the ones listed above.
 Most of the Dhundhari-speaking population is in Jaipur and hence, the name Jaipuri.

 The derivation of the name ‘Dhundhari’ is thought to be from two origins.